ultraq/preferences/README.md

 Usage
 -----

-Use the static methods of the `nz.net.ultraq.preferences.Preferences` class to access the Java Preferences API.
-To get/set values, write `enum`s that implement the `UserPreferencesKey` or `SystemPreferencesKey` interfaces for user or system -scope preferences respectively, then use the get/set methods using your `enum` classes.
+Create a new `nz.net.ultraq.preferences.Preferences` instance and use its public methods to perform basic CRUD operations on user or system preferences.
+To create a preference that can be used by this class, write `enum`s that implement the `UserPreferencesKey` or `SystemPreferencesKey` interfaces for user or system -scope preferences respectively, then use the get/set methods using your `enum` classes.